Michael John Dunn was a UK artist with a BA, born in 1940 and he sadly passed away in 2011.

 Our own London Mike went to various schools around London finished up with a degree in fine art & graphic design at Camberwell College of Art in London, England.
 Anyway to me he was just my dad’s younger brother, “Mad Uncle Mike”.
 A free spirit who went to music festivals, painted and sailed the seven seas!

 Mike Dunn was in the British Army in a tank regiment.
 He served in Germany in the BAOR in the early 1960s.
 Being an tank driver it was only natural that Mike liked machines and intrinsically knew how they worked.
 Mike Dunn loved motorcycles, that carried on throughout his years, covering many brands like; BSA, Honda through to BMW.

 After leaving the army Mike Dunn (also known as Mick Dunn) joined the Merchant Navy, where he remained until retirement.

 His sea voyages took him all over the world.
 This is reflected in his paintings.
 On retirement Mike Dunn decided to settle in Norfolk.
 He had many relations scattered around that county so it made good sense.

 Mike’s passion in life was the painting of his pictures as series of surrealist scenes based on his own experiences.
 Major works of art which in many cases took him years to complete.
-Buy a postcard set of these paintings from the Etsy online store.
+Buy a postcard set of these paintings from me direct.
+See my own designs designs here.